 I’ve Fall-en and I Can Get [You] Up(dates)

-It’s fall (booooooo), and you’re probably too young to get the above reference, so here it is.
+It’s fall (booooooo), and if you’re too young to get the above reference, here it is.

-Anyway, to those updates.
-First and shiniest, Sketchbook for Ollie is now up and touring to schools around Kansas City!
-It was a joyous week of final preparations, taking in LOKC’s excellent production of Carmen at the majestic Kauffman Center, a building designed by Frank Gehry, and an even more joyous reunion with Bill Folman, my college pal responsible for the source material that inspired my new opera.
-We saw the first few performances, and the kids are eating it up, which is a huge relief!
-Honestly, it’s been healing to see them blown away by the opera singers’ powerful voices and, occasionally, by my bad jokes.
-Here are some of the most hilarious post-show audience questions so far:
+First, Sketchbook for Ollie is now up and touring to schools around Kansas City!
+It was a joyous week of final preparations, taking in LOKC’s excellent Carmen at the majestic Kauffman Center, a building designed by Frank Gehry, and a joyous reunion with Bill Folman, my college pal responsible for the source material.
+We saw the first few performances, and the kids are eating it up.
+Honestly, it’s been healing to see them blown away by the opera singers’ powerful voices and, occasionally, by my jokes.
+Here are some hilarious post-show audience questions so far:

 • How old are you?
 (Since Bill and I are the oldest in the group, when we shared our ages, the whole place went “WHOOOOOOA!” as if we’d just said we were around to witness the signing of the Declaration of Independence.)